The employment of research students by departments

 - Full-time research students will be restricted to maximum of 180 working hours per annum, including preparation time and marking.
-This figure is based on the rules relating to Research Council studentships.
+This figure is based on the rules relating to UKRI studentships.

-- Teaching work undertaken by research students should not adversely affect the student's submission deadline, and teaching commitments will not generally be regarded as a legitimate cause for an extension to the student's time limit or for the waiving of any additional fees incurred as a result of thesis submission being delayed.
+- Teaching work undertaken by research students should not adversely affect the student's submission deadline, and teaching commitments will not generally be regarded as a legitimate reason for granting either a leave of absence or an extension to the student's time limit, or for the waiving of any additional fees incurred as a result of thesis submission being delayed.

 - Students involved in teaching should be given a written specification detailing their duties, including the total number of hours required in preparation, class contact hours and marking, the payment involved and the method of payment.
 University recommended rates of payment should be used.

 - All students involved in teaching should receive guidance and help regarding course content and delivery methods from the member of academic staff concerned and it is good practice for them to attend training courses covering the necessary teaching skills required.